OpenFn/Miracle-Feet/README.md

 3. In case of deletion, OpenFn checks if an SMS with the corresponding `bulkId` has been scheduled for the future or already sent.
 If it is scheduled, it gets canceled.
 4. Educational SMS alerts are scheduled following the logic outlined [here](https://lucid.app/lucidchart/invitations/accept/inv_1b2fc530-9f5c-4645-a317-618a395eaa06).
 5. Visit reminders and missed appointment reminders are scheduled to be sent according to the next visit date indicated in the form.
 6. Detailed scheduling conditions and SMS content can be found in the [master mapping table](https://docs.google.com/spreadsheets/d/1quhQJgQkVRC8oObDzkwgnnm-Rov5BGOW85I4YqcNV0I/edit?usp=sharing).
+The current Salesforce-based solution uses the [Salesforce mapping table](https://docs.google.com/spreadsheets/d/1quhQJgQkVRC8oObDzkwgnnm-Rov5BGOW85I4YqcNV0I/edit#gid=379768061).
+(The previous, [CommCare-based job](https://github.com/OpenFn/Miracle-Feet/blob/master/schedule_sms.js) uses a [different mapping table]([url](https://docs.google.com/spreadsheets/d/1quhQJgQkVRC8oObDzkwgnnm-Rov5BGOW85I4YqcNV0I/edit#gid=262234774)).
 7. SMS scheduling times are adjusted for local time zones.
 8. SMS-s are only scheduled to be sent between 8am-8pm local time.
 9. We only schedule SMS if `Guardian_1_Phone_Landline__c == false` on the Patient's Salesforce profile.